 El Calafate’s Airport

 El Calafate is the gateway town to the Glaciers National Park.
-It did not have its own airport until December 2000, reason for which it was necessary to fly to Rio Gallegos first and then combine with a bus that connected both cities, via Route 5.
-But all this has changed.
+It did not have its own airport for many years, reason for which it was necessary to fly to Rio Gallegos first and then combine via land.
+This has changed now!

-According to Santa Cruz Province's Tourist authorities, "with the new airport the tourist villa (El Calafate) will become the center of distribution for the Southern Andes area.
-It will enable seamless connection with nearby spots, like El Chaltén (National Capital of Trekking and gateway to Mount Fitz Roy) and will allow visitors to make the most of their stay, saving them many hours until now wasted in bus transfers".
+According to Santa Cruz Province’s Tourist authorities, “with the new airport the tourist villa (El Calafate) became the center of tourist distribution for the Southern Andes area.
+It enables seamless connection with nearby spots, like El ChaltĂ©n (National Capital of Trekking and gateway to Mount Fitz Roy) and allows visitors to make the most of their stay, saving them many hours until now wasted in bus transfers”.